-The amount of downtime you need will vary significantly depending on the age of your kids.
 Infants and young toddlers probably need daily naps.
-Older kids may be able to power through a long day, but likely won’t be able to do that for several days in a row.
+Older kids may be able to power through a long day, but may not be able to do that for several days in a row.

-If your days are packed with activities when you go on vacation, even the adults could probably use a siesta by the second or third day.
-Scheduling downtime every day of your trip helps keep your family refreshed and ready to explore, and it keeps everyone happier throughout the trip.
+If your days are packed with activities, even the adults can get tired.
+Scheduling downtime helps keep your family refreshed and ready to explore, and it keeps everyone happier throughout the trip.